Mustabsar/EDGAR_Sessionization/README.md

 # EDGAR Sessionization

-The Electronic Data Gathering, Analysis and Retrieval (EDGAR) system by the SEC maintains (publicly available) weblogs that is a collection of entries corresponding to document access from different IP addresses at different timestamps.
-This project is about [sessionizing](https://www.wikiwand.com/en/Session_(web_analytics)) that data to get a summary of individual session durations, idle period, and number of documents requested per session.
+The Electronic Data Gathering, Analysis and Retrieval (EDGAR) system by the SEC maintains (publicly available) weblogs that collect entries corresponding to document access from different IP addresses at different timestamps.
+This project is about [sessionizing](https://www.wikiwand.com/en/Session_(web_analytics)) that data to get a summary of individual session durations, idle periods, number of documents requested per session etc.

 This was posed as a coding challenge from Insight Data Engineering Team.